Lunarwing-Games/lunar/README.md

 ## How to Build (Source + Docs)
 <!-- Docs use Doxygen, since that's fast and really good for organizing -->

+> [!NOTE]
+> You may need to change some of the directories coded into the `CMakeLists.txt` file!
+It expects the Steamworks SDK (not available through Lunar) to be at the users HOME directory.
+You may need to change that to fit your environment!

 **Source Code:**
 ```bash